state capitalism and communism-from-below in latin america

 Many also think that leaders like Hugo Chávez in Venezuela and Evo Morales in Bolivia are ‘building socialism’, and the radical right and US imperialism have mobilised to try and crush them.
 July saw the most outrageous action yet as the Honduran military overthrew the centre-left president Manuel Zelaya.

 Where is the class struggle in Latin America headed?
 What does the Obama administration mean for US relations with the continent?
 Are systems like Venezuela and Cuba a model for communists to follow?
 Come and join the debate at The Commune’s forum.
-Read the rest of this entry »
+Continue reading “manchester public meeting: populism and class struggle in latin america”

 manchester public meeting: populism and class struggle in latin america